capr/capr/README.md

 ### Tools

 [multigit](https://github.com/capr/mgit), a tool for checking out multiple git repositories overlaid onto the same directory, similar to a union filesystem, where each repository is a layer.
-Used as the package manager of luapower.com.
+Used as the package manager of luapower.com (and why my repos don't have `README.md`, but `<module>.md`).

 ### Lua & LuaJIT